timonweb/django-tailwind/README.md

 For more information on this, check out the "Controlling File Size" page of the Tailwind docs: [https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) - particularly the "Removing Unused CSS" section, although the entire page is a useful reference.

+*The following applies to the `default` mode only.*
 To help speed up development builds, PurgeCSS is only run when you use the `tailwind build` management command (to create a production build of your CSS).

+If you run in `jit` mode, you get an optimized build even in dev mode, and it happens at the lightning speed.

 ## NPM executable path configuration